sylk80/tictactoe_team/NOTES.md

 -   ✅ Refactor the gamestep - to check for win once
 -   Create win condition check method?
 -   UAT 2.2 - horizontal winning condition

+# Pomodoro 24

+-   CI/CD:
+    -   add `build-and-publish.sh` script and add it to Travis
+    -   add and complete `initialise-environment.sh`